hadialqattan/online-tictactoe/README.md

   </a>
 </p>

-> online-tictactoe is a GUI online pygame version of tictactoe game with AI, created using socket lib for server-side and client network.
+> online-tictactoe is a GUI online pygame version of tictactoe game with AI, server-side and client network has been created using python socket lib.

 <br>